Martavis Bryant: NFL

+Other leagues

 Personal life

 Clemson began recruiting Bryant when he was a freshman in high school.
 He verbally committed to them during his second year of high school.
 He also has amassed many tattoos including the NFL shield logo on his abdomen to remind him he was drafted in the fourth round and to keep himself motivated.
 His cousin is former Clemson quarterback and former Toronto Argonauts teammate Kelly Bryant.